Logo

 LHV bank

 LHV was a launch partner of the e-residency program and still accepts location-independent entrepreneurs as customers without a strong Estonian connection.
+LHV remains the only major Estonian bank accepting e-resident companies without physical presence in Estonia, but the approval rate is lower than in previous years.
+Applicants must describe expected transaction partners, geographic areas, and provide full documentation on all beneficial owners.

 Favorite among non-residents and many locals, it offers a simple, nice, and modern banking experience.
 LHV fees are the lowest in Estonia, customer service is voted the best, and they offer solid products.
 It has always aimed to do things a little differently.
 Be it the client service team wearing Estonian designer clothes, handing out gingerbreads at Christmas time, or setting up beehives on the roof.